objectives materials technology background activities assessment resources

 Purpose of Lesson

 Students research how seasonal changes in Louisiana affect their own lives and the folklife of their communities and the state.
+They investivate weather, crops, celebrations, and environmental changes through the year.

 Lesson Objectives/Louisiana Content Standards, Benchmarks, and Foundation Skills